jumpingjoy/watchnationpro/apple-watch-6-review.md

         <a class="uk-accordion-title" href="#"><b>How is the mobile OS compatibility of Apple watch ?</b></a>
         <div class="uk-accordion-content">
             <p>Our rating: ★★★☆☆ | 😐</p>
             <p>4G connection from eSIM or Wi-Fi is very reliable.
-LTE performance is too good experimentally.Bluetooth earphones can be paired when being outdoors for attending and initiating calls and listening to music.
+LTE performance is too good experimentally.
+Bluetooth earphones can be paired when being outdoors for attending and initiating calls and listening to music.
 To sync and pair Apple watch with iPhone, use Apple watch app which can be downloaded from the App store app on iPhone.
 By pairing watch with iPhone through this app, user can customize watch faces, notifications and alerts, more apps’ on watch data in iPhone also.</p>
         </div>
     </li>
     <li class="uk-open">